-The Department of Resources Recycling and Recovery (CalRecycle) is proposing emergency regulations to amend section 2975, Subchapter 12, Chapter 5, Division 2, Title 14, of the California Code of Regulations (CCR) that lays out the reasonable financial return calculation for processing payments.
-This change will help support beverage container recycling in California by establishing a reasonable financial return that takes into account other factors such as known cost increases.
+The Department of Resources Recycling and Recovery (CalRecycle) adopted emergency regulations to amend section 2975, Subchapter 12, Chapter 5, Division 2, Title 14, of the California Code of Regulations (CCR) that lays out the reasonable financial return calculation for processing payments.
+This change will help support beverage container recycling in California by establishing, for calendar year 2021, a reasonable financial return of ten percent when calculating processing payments instead of the Dun and Bradstreet index as stated in regulations.
+This change will help support beverage container recycling in California by establishing a reasonable financial return that provides a balance between the risk associated with operating a beverage container recycling center under current market conditions and a return on investment that retains current operators.
+The Processing Payment Emergency Regulations were approved by the Office of Administrative Law effective December 14, 2020 expiring on June 15, 2021.

 Affected Regulatory Code Sections